-Let us now consider the specific question of the convergence of the anelastic AA to the full compressible FC results in terms of heat fluxes.
-This convergence is expected when ε is very small, or equivalently when the dissipation parameter approaches its maximum value (see equations (2.22), (2.23) and (2.24)).
-It can be seen in Fig. 14, that the red color has a tendency to fade out at small epsilon, so that the relative difference of the heat fluxes between anelastic AA and full compressible FC results is rather small near the maximum value of \mathcal{D} ($\mathcal{D}{max} = 1$ for r = 3).
+Let us now consider the specific question of the convergence of the anelastic AA to the fully compressible FC results in terms of heat fluxes.
+This convergence is expected when ε is very small, or equivalently when the dissipation parameter approaches its maximum value (see (2.22)-(2.24)).
+It can be seen in figure 14 that the red colour has a tendency to fade out at small ε , so that the relative difference of the heat fluxes between anelastic AA and fully compressible FC results is rather small near the maximum value of \mathcal{D} ($\mathcal{D}{max} = 1$ for r = 3).
 This is particularly clear at small values of the superadiabatic Rayleigh number but is obscured between $Ra{sa} \sim 4 \times 10^4$ and $Ra{sa} \sim 8 \times 10^4$: our understanding is that the transition from two to one rolls of convection depends on very small details of the mathematical model and may require a tiny value of ε to be visible.
 This convergence can be seen again to a lesser extent at larger values of Ra{sa} .
-However, we will see in section 11 about the entropy balance, that the convergence of AA results towards FC results necessitates smaller and smaller values of ε as the superadiabatic Rayleigh number Ra{sa} becomes larger and larger.
+However, we will see in § 11, about the entropy balance, that the convergence of AA results towards FC results necessitates smaller and smaller values of ε as the superadiabatic Rayleigh number Ra{sa} becomes larger and larger.